Despite spending less than 2 weeks here, I really loved El Salvador!

 Book your awesome coffee tour right here

-But, if you want Mayan ruins that are completely uncrowded (as in you could be the only ones there), then you will love the ruins in El Salvador.
+If you want to see Mayan ruins that are completely uncrowded (as in you could be the only ones there), then you will love the ruins in El Salvador.

 This fantastic tour takes you to ALL the Mayan ruins in El Salvador

-There is a lovely square that’s got a great pizza restaurant, and the beautiful Santa Ana cathedral!
+There is a lovely square that’s got a great pizza restaurant, and is also home to the beautiful Santa Ana Cathedral!

-It’s definitely worth a visit if you are in the area.
+It’s definitely worth a visit if you're in the area.

-El Salvador is home to some of the best surfing in the world, and it’s got something for beginners, and pros.
+El Salvador is home to some of the best surfing in the world, and it’s got something both for the beginners and pros out there.

 Head to the beaches of El Tunco and El Sunzal for an amazing time surfing.
-It’s about $20 for a lesson and day board rental.
+It costs roughly $20 for a lesson and a days board rental.

 We stayed in a place called the Casa De Mar hotel which was right on the beachfront and had the best surf break in the area literally in front of it!